PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_configuration.md

 # Configure Snapdragon

+This topic explains how to configure the *Qualcomm Snapdragon Flight*.

 ## Autostart PX4 and Snap VIO

-In order to boot both the ROS node and PX4 automatically on bootup, edit the `/etc/rc.local` file on the snapdragon to look like this: (note that the first line changed too!)
+In order to boot both the ROS node and PX4 automatically on bootup, edit the **/etc/rc.local** file on the Snapdragon Flight to look like this (note that the first line must change too!):

 ```
 #!/bin/bash -e